raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Unfortunately it is not known at this time which (if any) of the widely-available networking APIs currently include this capability.

+***

 # DSO Session Lifecycle and Timers {#lifecycle}

 ## DSO Session Initiation

-A session begins when a client makes a new connection to a server.

-A DSO Session begin as described in {{establishment}}.
+A DSO Session begins as described in {{establishment}}.

 The client may perform as many DNS operations as it wishes using the newly created DSO Session.
 Operations SHOULD be pipelined (i.e., the client doesn't need wait for a response before sending the next message).
-The server MUST act on messages in the order they are transmitted, but responses to those messages MAY be sent out of order, if appropriate.
+The server MUST act on messages in the order they are transmitted, but responses to those messages SHOULD be sent out of order when appropriate.

 ## DSO Session Timeouts {#sessiontimeouts}